crack666/f3-windows-port/README.md

 You can use the included batch files for easier testing:
 - `f3-test.bat J` - Runs f3write and f3read on drive J:
 - `f3probe-test.bat J` - Runs f3probe on drive J:

+## Creating a Release

+To create a release with pre-compiled binaries:

+1. Build the executables following the instructions above
+2. Create a ZIP archive containing:
+   - f3write.exe
+   - f3read.exe
+   - f3probe.exe
+   - f3-test.bat
+   - f3probe-test.bat
+   - README.md
+   - README_WINDOWS.txt

+3. Upload the ZIP file to the GitHub Releases section of this repository

 ## Limitations